For a Quick Summary of the Keys to Prayer, Scroll Down to Points 16 & 17 on This Page

 If fasting and prayer are so prominent in the Bible, modern Christians should do more of them until we get power with God over all the powers of the devil.
 Many things about fasting and its benefits are not known to modern people, but people through the ages who have been people of great prayer have also fasted much.

-that they shall ask, it shall be done for them of my Father which is in
+shall ask, it shall be done for them of my Father which is in heaven.
+For

-heaven.
-For where two or three are gathered together in my name, there am I
+where two or three are gathered together in my name, there am I in the midst

 God has chosen you to ask what you will that much fruit can be produced for God and that the world may see the greatness of God's power (John 14:12-15; 15:7, 16; 1 John 5:14-15).